Azure/Enterprise-Scale-for-AVS/BrownField/Addons/Jumpbox/README.md

    - Hit enter

 5. Using the System-assigned Managed Identity:
-   - The jumpbox VM is deployed with a System-assigned Managed Identity
+   - The jumpbox VM is deployed with a System-assigned Managed Identity for secure access to Azure resources
-   - The deployment automatically assigns Contributor role to the VM's identity for any AVS Private Clouds in the resource group
-   - This allows the VM to manage AVS Private Cloud resources without needing to store credentials
+   - You will need to manually assign appropriate roles to the VM's managed identity as needed for your specific use case
    - To use the managed identity from within the VM, use Azure PowerShell, Azure CLI, or REST APIs with managed identity authentication:
      ```powershell
      # From inside the VM, connect using the managed identity
      Connect-AzAccount -Identity

-     # List AVS Private Clouds in the resource group
+     # Example: List resources the managed identity has access to
-     Get-AzVMwarePrivateCloud -ResourceGroupName (Get-AzContext).DefaultContext.ResourceGroupName

-     # Run other Azure PowerShell commands against AVS resources
+     Get-AzResource
      ```
-   - The principal ID of the managed identity is available in the deployment outputs if you need it for additional role assignments:
+   - The principal ID of the managed identity is available in the deployment outputs if you need it for role assignments:
      ```powershell
      # From an admin workstation (not the VM itself)
      $vm = Get-AzVM -ResourceGroupName "YourResourceGroup" -Name "jumpboxvm"